Squix/airtable-devops/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please open an issue first for any improvements or bug fixes.

-## 📄 License
+## ⚖️ License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.